U.S.A and Canada Europe Asia

 Insight Guides

-Registered trademark of Insight Guides We first ran across Insight Guides while doing research for our trip to Peru.
+We first ran across Insight Guides while doing research for our trip to Peru.
 When browsing through the travel section at the bookstore, our attention was immediately grabbed by this brightly colored book.
 It contained beautiful full-color photographs, as well as extensive historical, geographical, and cultural information.
-We subsequently purchased their New Zealand, Belize, Guatemala, and Chile guides.
+It's now over 15 years later, and we have pretty much purchased an Insight Guide as part of our pre-trip preparation for each new destination.
+Registered trademark of Insight Guides

 Read our guest book Guest book Sign our guest book